 Verne Troyer (Griphook)

-“It’s not Hogwarts without you, Hagrid,” Harry says at the end of Chamber of Secrets, and as Hagrid explains to Harry in Sorcerer’s Stone, it’s not Gringotts without goblins.
-Harry quickly learns that it would be foolish to try and steal something from an establishment guarded by stern, pointy-eared goblins, which is why it’s a surprise when you-know-what is later stolen from vault you-know-which.
+“It’s not Hogwarts without you, Hagrid,” Harry says at the end of Chamber of Secrets, and, as Hagrid explains to Harry in Sorcerer’s Stone, it’s not Gringotts without goblins.
+Harry thus learns that it would be foolish to try and steal something from an establishment guarded by the stern, pointy-eared creatures, which is why it’s a surprise when you-know-what is later stolen from vault you-know-which.
 The first goblin Harry meets at the bank is Griphook, played by Verne Troyer, who makes sure that Harry has the key he needs before allowing him and Hagrid to go far underground to the vaults below.
 Troyer, who is best known for playing Mini-Me in the Austin Powers films, died in 2018 from an alcohol overdose, which was later ruled a suicide.

 Helen McCrory (Narcissa Malfoy)

 The death of Helen McCrory in April of 2021 shocked HP fans around the world.
 Many were unaware that she was battling cancer and were even more surprised that she was only 52 when she passed.
-Over the course of her impressive career, she acted in some of the biggest stage plays and films of all time, most recently lending her voice to Stelmaria in His Dark Materials and playing the role of Aunt Polly on Peaky Blinders.
-HP fans will forever remember her as Narcissa Malfoy, Draco’s seemingly evil mother who went on to reveal some unexpected and revelatory humanity in Harry Potter and the Deathly Hallows: Part Two.
+Over the course of her impressive career, she acted in some of the biggest stage plays and films of all time, most recently lending her voice to Stelmaria in His Dark Materials and playing the role of Aunt Polly in Peaky Blinders.
+HP fans will forever remember her as Narcissa Malfoy, Draco’s seemingly evil mother who went on to reveal some unexpected humanity in Harry Potter and the Deathly Hallows: Part Two.
 McCrory is survived by her husband, Damian Lewis, who is best known for his roles in Homeland and Billions.

 Robbie Coltrane (Hagrid)